-A double-side optical metrology procedure for full thin plane parallel optics, such as glass wafers
+A double-sided optical metrology procedure for full thin plane parallel optics, such as glass wafers

 Parallel optics can be challenging to characterize with classical fizeau interferometers.
 As a matter of fact, when both rear and front surfaces are parallel, multiple competitive interferograms can be observed, making a final interpretation impossible.